 - Penderecki’s Trois Miniatures

 Also included on the disc are works by Poulenc, Spohr, McDowell, Cahuzac and Glazounov.
-Clarinet Classics is proud to present this CD which is a fitting tribute to a great clarinettist.
+Clarinet Classics is proud to present this recital of recordings, a fitting tribute to a great clarinettist.

 - Poulenc Sonata for Clarinet and Bassoon, Sonata for Clarinet and Piano